pauldps/gfa-users/README.md

 * `POST /users/signin`

-Signs an user in, starting a new session.
+Signs a user in, starting a new session.

 This endpoint sets a session cookie upon successful response, which will be sent in the next requests.